-Ilia Rodov, Head of the Department of Jewish Art and Professor of Art History at Bar-Ilan University.
+Ilia Rodov, Professor at the Department of Jewish Art, Bar-Ilan University.
 He explores Jewish visual culture and synagogue art, focusing on the history, patronage, meanings, function and perceptions of paintings, sculptures, architectural decoration, and furniture design.

-Mirjam Rajner, Senior Lecturer in the Jewish Art Department at Bar-Ilan University.
+Mirjam Rajner, Head of the Department of Jewish Art and Professor at Bar-Ilan University.
 Her numerous publications deal with the early art of Marc Chagall, the art of Russian, Polish, and South-Eastern artists of Jewish origin in the nineteenth and early-twentieth centuries, and the art created during and immediately after the Holocaust.